-I'm a 3rd year Ph.D. student in the Electrical and Computer Engineering Department at Carnegie Mellon University, Pittsburgh, advised by Anind Dey.
+I'm a 4th year Ph.D. student in the Electrical and Computer Engineering Department at Carnegie Mellon University, Pittsburgh, advised by Anind Dey.
 My research interest lies in using applied Machine Learning, especially Location Prediction, to find solutions for the ever growing resource consumption problem of our society.
 By predicting a user's movements through open and closed spaces I believe it is possible to develop systems and applications that support Sustainability (esp. temperature control).
-Possible applications can be but are not limited to: automatic control of appliances, lights, or temperature regulation, but also pervasive systems that aim at changing a user's behavior.
+Possible applications can be but are not limited to: automatic control of appliances, lights, or temperature regulation, elderly care, emergency response, but also pervasive systems that aim at changing a user's behavior.

 My research uses lessons learned in Machine Learning and combines them with Human-Computer-Interaction (HCI) methods to not only explore, design, and develop sustainabile solutions that have an impact on current consumption, but also to make sure that the developed systems are well accepted by users.